-Cylindrical (Edison) records or records that are deteriorated to the point that playing them will destroy them.
-If you have a very old record, you might find the plastic acetate flaking off to reveal a plate underneath.
+Indeed there is: We won't accept Cylindrical (Edison) records at all.
+We can't accept any records over 12" in diameter (see more below).
+We'll also return unconverted any records that are deteriorated to the point that playing them will destroy them: If you have a very old record, you might find the plastic acetate flaking off to reveal a plate underneath.
 This record is at the end of it's life, and we won't make an attempt for fear of destroying it completely.
 Here's another example of the acetate flaking off the metal plate.
 This one would have been stripped completely bare had we tried to play it.

 Playing time, and bass response.
 You'll also need a different needle with a 78rpm record, as they are generally larger and more rounded than typical vinyl needles used today.